 15) Capture the media’s attention

 The key to getting media attention is to provide them with a compelling story.
 To achieve maximum impact, you must first understand your marketing message and then craft it creatively.
 Keep in mind that the media is always on the lookout for new, unique, and creative content.
 You will need to establish a positive relationship with people from your local newspaper or television station effectively.
 You should try to maintain a consistent relationship with these people so that the press does not overlook you.
-Once your name becomes familiar in a particular media outlet, your media outreach to them is more likely to be successful.
+Once your name becomes familiar to a particular media outlet, your media outreach to them is more likely to be successful.

 16) Run a comprehensive promotion strategy